syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with .NET MAUI Tab View
+# Getting started with .NET MAUI Tab View

 This section guides you through setting up and configuring a [SfTabView](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html) in your .NET MAUI application.
 Follow the steps below to add a basic Tab View to your project.